armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 `GET /armory/accounts/{accountId}`

-Returns account details for the account ID.
+Return account details based on the account ID.

 ### Top level response fields
  - `name`: The account name.
  - `type`: The cloud provider name (currently always kubernetes).
  - `source`: The account origin - either `clouddriver` or  `static-agent-config`.
  - `config`: The account configuration as defined in the underlying data stores.
  - `zoneId`: Identifier of the zone to which this account is pinned (optional).
-A missing value means that the account can be dynamically assigned to any agent available.
+A missing value means that the account can be dynamically assigned to any available agent.
- - `agents`: The List of agent identifiers confirmed to handle this account, either for making deployments, watching cluster events or both.
+ - `agents`: The List of agent identifiers confirmed to handle the account, either for making deployments, watching cluster events, or both.
  - `lastAssignmnentMsg`: This string represents the last message produced when assigning an account to an agent.
-It is used to show errors in communication, like using an invalid `kubeconfig` file.
+It is used to reveal communication errors, for example using an invalid `kubeconfig` file.

 ### Example response
 ``` json